vippsas/vipps-ecom-api/vipps-ecom-api.md

 ### Callback aborted or interrupted

-If the communication is broken during payment process for some reason, and Vipps is not able to execute callback, then callback will not be retried.
+If the communication is broken during payment process for some reason, either because of network problems, that the user abruptly closes the app or something else, and Vipps is not able to execute callback, the callback will not be retried.

-In other words, if the merchant doesn’t receive any confirmation on payment request call within callback timeframe, merchant should call [`GET:/ecomm/v2/payments/{orderId}/details`](https://vippsas.github.io/vipps-ecom-api/#/Vipps_eCom_API/getPaymentDetailsUsingGET) to get the response of payment request.
+In other words, if the merchant doesn’t receive any confirmation on payment request call within callback timeframe, merchant must call [`GET:/ecomm/v2/payments/{orderId}/details`](https://vippsas.github.io/vipps-ecom-api/#/Vipps_eCom_API/getPaymentDetailsUsingGET) to get the response of payment request.

 ### PSP connection issues